SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Related Works

 \subsection{Sparse Attention}

 Our work falls in this category.
 Sliding Window Attention (SWA) represents the most basic form of local sparse attention, yet its performance is inherently limited.
-Therefore, model architectures such as Longformer \cite{beltagy2020longformerlongdocumenttransformer}, BigBird \cite{zaheer2021bigbirdtransformerslonger}, and RATTENTION \cite{wang2025rattentionminimalslidingwindow} combine local SWA on most tokens with special global attention on specific tokens to create a more powerful, albeit still sparse, pattern.
-Popular LLMs like Gemma2 \cite{gemmateam2024gemma2improvingopen} adopt SWA in half of their layers to balance the efficiency of SWA and performance of FA.
-Sliding Window Attention Training (SWAT) \cite{fu2025slidingwindowattentiontraining} introduces architectural changes, such as sigmoid activation and balanced position embeddings, to stabilize SWA performance.
-More advanced methods like Deepseek-sparse-attention \cite{yuan-etal-2025-native,deepseekai2025deepseekv32pushingfrontieropen}, although achieving excellent quality, involve more complicated implementation and optimization due to semantic-aware attention operations (e.g., selecting the most important tokens based on attention weights).
+Therefore, model architectures such as Longformer~\citep{beltagy2020longformerlongdocumenttransformer}, BigBird~\citep{zaheer2021bigbirdtransformerslonger}, and RATTENTION~\citep{wang2025rattentionminimalslidingwindow} combine local SWA on most tokens with special global attention on specific tokens to create a more powerful, albeit still sparse, pattern.
+Popular LLMs like Gemma2~\citep{gemmateam2024gemma2improvingopen} adopt SWA in half of their layers to balance the efficiency of SWA and performance of FA.
+Sliding Window Attention Training (SWAT)~\citep{fu2025slidingwindowattentiontraining} introduces architectural changes, such as sigmoid activation and balanced position embeddings, to stabilize SWA performance.
+More advanced methods like Native sparse attention~\citep{yuan-etal-2025-native}, although achieving excellent quality, involve more complicated implementation and optimization due to semantic aware attention operations (e.g., selecting the most important tokens based on attention weights).

 Nevertheless, nearly all aforementioned methods require pretraining with a specific sparse pattern, which is costly and fails to leverage the advantages of existing pretrained models.

-LightTransfer \cite{zhang2025lighttransferlongcontextllmsecretly} is a promising attempt at adapting existing models to SWA without pretraining, which has the same motivation as ours.
+Some works explore transforming a full attention trained models to sparse attention through post training or fine tuning.
+Deepseek sparse attention~\citep{deepseekai2025deepseekv32pushingfrontieropen} introduces a lightning indexer and a fine grained token selection mechanism to sparsely process tokens in long context, based on full attention trained Deepseek-V3.1, but still requires nearly 1T tokens for continued pre training.
+LightTransfer~\citep{zhang2025lighttransferlongcontextllmsecretly} attempts to adapt existing models to SWA without pretraining, which has the same motivation as ours.
 But it may generalize poorly across model families (see Appendix~\ref{app:lazy}).